mocnik-science/measures-rest-oshdb-app/backend/docs/measureDescription.md

 ## Description of contexts

 Some measures are only **valid in a certain context** of use.
 As an example, a measure might only have a meaningful interpretation in the context of disaster management or in the context of routing.
 Such a restriction is of global nature (independent of the location) and refers to the use of the data.
 Restrictions to the interpretation can formally be represented as a **context**.
-One usually aims at finding measures that are independet of a context.
+One usually aims at finding measures that are independent of a context.

 ## Further properties